-To see your credit file, you need to send a written request with £2 to the CRA.
-Online and telephone requests may cost more.
+To see your credit file, you need to ask for it in writing and send it (with £2.00)to the CRA.
+Asking for it by telephone or online may cost more.

 The CRA is breaking the law if it fails to change files.
-For more information on your rights to information held by CRAs contact the Information Commissioner's Office (ICO).
+For more information on your rights to information held by CRAs contact Information Commissioner's Office (ICO)

 To borrow from a credit union you must be: